 Greater Resilience for Vulnerable Girls The Y’s Girls project addresses key issues faced by vulnerable young females aged 9 to 14 years of age.
 Volunteer mentors are identified from the local community and paired with young girls in need of a positive relationship...

 In January 2022, YMCA North Tyneside entered into a partnership with 13 other YMCAs to deliver RAF Benevolent Fund’s ‘Airplay’ project.
-YMCA Teesdale has a new team of youth workers who are working out of RAF Leeming, a base in North Yorkshire, to deliver youth...
+YMCA North Tyneside's community team have a new cohort of youth workers who are working out of RAF Leeming, a base in North...

 "I was so scared to leave him, he used to threaten that he would kill himself.
 I also had nowhere else to go, and I was afraid I would have to sleep on the streets.
 It was partly because of my fear of becoming homeless that I didn't leave straight away.
 I was so...